 I am child-free.
 This made my divorce somewhat easier, as there is nothing tying me to my ex.
 My friend Tony, who went through a divorce around the same time I did, has two kids—and the battle between him and his ex is like something from House Bolton on Game of Thrones.

-As a child-free couple, I thought I could go the rest of my life without seeing her.
+After our child-free divorce, I thought I could go the rest of my life without seeing her.
 Or, only seeing her in the distance, once in a blue moon, since we live in the same city.
 I work in a tall, glass building in the heart of downtown Portland.
 For the last two years, my office has been a safe space that I truly enjoy.
 My coworkers are great.
 The building has that hip and trendy industrial vibe.
-They even have free beer and kombucha on tap after 3pm!
+They even have free beer and kombucha on tap after 3:00 pm!
 A good chunk of the building is a co-working space with many different companies occupying offices on three floors.
 And guess whose company just moved into the building?
-That’s right—my lovely ex-wife’s.
+That’s right – my lovely ex-wife’s.

 I thought it had to be some kind of mistake when I saw her standing on the office stairs, staring at her smartphone with a dumb look on her face.
 The co-working company rents out conference rooms to random firms on an hourly basis, so I told myself that’s all it was: the company she worked for had rented out a room for the day… then she’d be gone.
 Only later in the day did I find out that she’d be here for good.

 I fretted about it a lot that first night.
 What were the odds?
 There are a million and one shared office spaces in Portland; why in the hell did her company have to pick this one?
 It felt like a violation.
 My former safe and fun office space had been ruined.
 Day after day, I would have to bump into her on the stairs, at the beer tap, and at any number of the social events that are thrown here by the owners of the shared office space company.
 It felt unfair, until I really thought about it.